hardisj/erinsaudiocorner/content/english/loudspeakers/JBL_Stage_A130.md

 Note 1: Unlike the JBL Stage A120 [I tested](https://www.erinsaudiocorner.com/loudspeakers/jbl_stage_a120/), the A130 *does not* come with a foam bung to plug the port.
 Therefore, all testing was performed with the port open (not stuffed).  *However*, another round of testing was performed with the port stuffed using the bung from the A120 and the results will be clearly identified in the results below near the bottom.

 Note 2: This model was tested by AudioScienceReview.
-My results in the bass do not match.
-I found that odd so I performed additional testing (outdoor ground plane and quasi-anechoic testing) that shows my results for this unit are as expected.
-Therefore, I cannot speak to the cause for differences between mine and the ASR results.
-I can only attest to the accuracy of my own tests.
-This is shown near the bottom as well.
+My results in the bass as well as the high frequency region >~10kHz do not match.
+I found that odd so I performed additional testing (outdoor ground plane and quasi-anechoic testing) which shows my SPIN results for this unit are indeed correct.
+This is discussed and illustrated near the bottom of this review as well.

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.